 There are a number of reasons why your site could be erased or corrupted, including activating multiple themes on your site.
-That’s why properly backing up your site is so valuable — you’ll have the opportunity to effectively restore your site in the event that they’re lost.
+That’s why properly backing up your site is so valuable — you’ll have the opportunity to effectively restore your site in the event that any content is lost.

 2. Turn off caching plugins.

-While enabling your new theme, you might not be able to see the changes you’re making to your website due to the fact caching plugins cause older versions of your pages to be displayed.
-So, turn off all of your WordPress caching plugins.
+While enabling your new theme, you might not be able to see the changes you’re making to your website due to the fact that caching plugins cause older versions of your pages to be displayed.
+So make sure to turn off all your WordPress caching plugins.

 3. Enable the plugin for multiple themes.

 Install the plugin for multiple themes on your website — the plugin you’ll need is called Multiple Themes.

 4. Decide where you’ll use multiple themes on your website.